BUGD0G/BUGD0G/README.md

 <img src="https://gifcity.carrd.co/assets/images/gallery39/59e6c9a7.gif?v=47652796">
 </a>
 <br/> ...more canidcreature than human... <br/>
-i have memory issues and A Lot Of Other Issues, srry if i say the same thing to you twice. <br/> Unserious almost all the time. i like to have fun. everything i say and do is satire <br/> I dont care who interacts i block or ignore people on my own accord, do the same ok...?
+i have memory issues and A Lot Of Other Issues, srry if i say the same thing to you twice. <br/> goofing off on the pony pixel game, nothing is that serious <br/> I dont care who interacts i block or ignore people on my own accord, do the same ok...?